-Before the appearance of the coronavirus it was easy to believe that the cash will just keep on flowing.
+Before the appearance of the coronavirus it was easy to believe that the cash will just keep on flowing, but then came the economic challenge.
 Banks, the Fed, and politicians painted a picture that there’s no end in sight for the rolling good times.
 Meanwhile, cable news, blogs, websites – and sometimes even Google searches – fed the “confirmation bias” that everything will be just fine.

 But now the alarming news regarding the spread of the coronavirus and its impact on the economy could easily create the opposite effect, an acceptance that the markets are out of control and the bottom is about to fall out.